GeoRanker: Distance-Aware Ranking for Worldwide Image Geolocalization: Methodology

 \textbf{Model architecture.} The constructed input $\mathbf{x}$ is fed into LVLM to encode both visual and textual modalities and to capture the spatial interactions between the query and candidate.
 To enhance the model's representation capacity while maintaining training efficiency, we insert LoRA (Low-Rank Adaptation)~\cite{hu2022lora} modules into the intermediate layers of the LVLM backbone during training.

 We use the hidden states corresponding to the final position token as the joint representation of the input.
 A lightweight value head, implemented as a single linear layer without bias, is then applied to map this representation to a scalar score.
-This score serves as the estimated geographic distance between the query image and the candidate location:
+This score serves as an estimate of the geographic distance between the query image and the candidate location (higher score corresponds to a smaller distance):

 where $s \in \mathbb{R}$ denotes the final score, $\mathbf{w} \in \mathbb{R}^{\text{dim}}$ and $\mathbf{h}_{\text{final}} \in \mathbb{R}^{\text{dim}}$ are the weight matrix of the value head and the final position token's representation, $\text{dim}$ is the dimension of the last hidden states.
 In addition, $\text{LVLM}(\cdot)$ denotes the large vision-language model used to encode the input $\mathbf{x}$.